cybergreen-net/www.cybergreen.net/mitigation/campaign-steps.md

 ## National CSIRT preparation

-### 1. National CERT or equivalent organization reaches out to constituent ISPs to engage them to participate in a focused mitigation campaign.
+##### 1. National CERT or equivalent organization reaches out to constituent ISPs to engage them to participate in a focused mitigation campaign.

 • Brief ISPs and agree on:
-⋅⋅* Target Risk Conditions
+. . .* Target Risk Conditions
-⋅⋅* Mitigation methods
+. . .* Mitigation methods
-⋅⋅* Campaign time period
+. . .* Campaign time period

-<i><u>Example 1: Mitigating Open SSDP risk</u></i>
+#### Example 1: Mitigating Open SSDP risk
 1. Reconfigure the misconfigured devices.
 2. Block udp/1900 altogether at the edge of their network.
 Block legacy protocols like chargen and echo that don’t have any real use other than DDOS anymore.